 This is the great equalizer for smaller and weaker people, like myself.

-At 5’8″ and 145 pounds, I can’t hope to compete with the big boys when it comes to size and strength.
-My arms will never be as strong as theirs.
+I’m 5’7″ (on a good day) and 145 pounds.
+I can’t hope to compete with the big boys when it comes to size and strength.
+My arms will never be as strong nor as long as theirs.

 But what about my legs?
 Well, now we’re talking!
 My legs are stronger than just about anyone’s arms.
 When I coordinate top and bottom, when I make full use of my legs — then I can punch and block with surprising power.